mrjunjieli/ActiveExtract/README.md

 # ActiveExtract
 A pytorch implement of Audio-Visual Active Speaker Extraction for Sparsely Overlapped Multi-talker Speech.

+This project aims at real-world speech scenarios where conversations are sparsely overlapped.

-# Usage
+## Usage
 There are three stages to train ActiveExtract
 1. Pretrain an ASD module using TalkSet.
-> You can train it by yourself according to https://github.com/TaoRuijie/TalkNet-ASD/tree/main or just load it from a pretrained model (Checkpoint/TalkNet_TalkSet.model).
+> You can train it by yourself according to https://github.com/TaoRuijie/TalkNet-ASD or just load it from a pretrained model (Checkpoint/TalkNet_TalkSet.model).

 2. Pretrain ActiveExtract on highly overlapped speech dataset VoxCeleb2-2Mix.
 > The ASD module is fixed during this stage